DataManagementLab/Astrapia/docs/source/metric_ref.rst

 The following metrics are supported by default.
 By following them, you can be sure that pre-implemented Astrapia explainers include your metrics.
 You may extend them as needed.
-For additional info about mathematical definitions, view :doc:`math`.
+For additional info about mathematical definitions, view the :doc:`math`.

 .. py:function:: accuracy(self)